RIMEL-UCA/RIMEL-UCA.github.io/chapters/2024/Comparison study of structured commits/content.md

 ## II.
 General question

-None of us knew about conventional commit before starting this project, so we were really curious about it.
-We soon realized most big open source projects used conventional commits and it is part of a standard, but why ?
-It is indeed a really easy and clear way to communicate changes and fixes.
-With just a short message, you can say what was the code alteration and why it was made for ; so the message is qualitative and useful for the next developers working on the code.
-Although, even if we never used conventional commits before, we definitely already used structured commits working in companies.
-So is the strict conventional commit really necessary ?
+Prior to embarking on this project, none of us were familiar with conventional commits, sparking our curiosity about its prevalence and significance in the open-source community.
+As we delved into the investigation, we quickly observed that a majority of prominent open-source projects adopted conventional commits as a standard practice.
+This led us to ponder the reasons behind its widespread adoption.
+Conventional commits emerged as a straightforward and transparent means of communicating code changes and fixes.
+The simplicity and clarity of this convention became evident, allowing developers to articulate alterations and provide context with concise messages.
+By encapsulating both the "what" and "why" of code modifications in a brief message, conventional commits offer a qualitative and beneficial communication channel for developers collaborating on the same codebase.
+Interestingly, despite our initial lack of exposure to conventional commits, we recognized that structured commit messages were not entirely foreign to us, particularly in our experiences working within companies.
+This realization prompted us to question the necessity of adhering strictly to the conventional commit standard.
+This raises an intriguing inquiry: Is the stringent adherence to conventional commits truly imperative, considering that structured commit messages are already employed in professional settings?
+Our exploration into this aspect seeks to uncover the nuanced perspectives and practical implications of adopting and adhering to the conventional commit standard in the broader context of software development.

 ## III.
 Information gathering
 We gathered information from several sources.
 We started with the documentation on commit convention that we didn’t know about to be able to recognize it in projects : conventional commits and gitmojis.